 These programs bring generative AI into the same browser window a student is using to complete an assignment.
 They can read text displayed in a browser (this includes quiz questions from ICON, Top Hat, and other online platforms), and then suggest or automatically select an answer based on what the generative AI believes is the correct answer.

-Here are strategies you can use to adapt your teaching in advance of the coming semester.
+Here are the strategies you can use to adapt your teaching:

 1. Include a statement about the use of these tools in your syllabi and assignments.
-See samples of these statements in the question above.
+See samples of these statements.

-1. Consider incorporating the use of alternative assessments, higher order questions, and flipped classroom approaches in your teaching.
-OTLT offers educational opportunities on these topics on request.
+3. Consider incorporating the use of alternative assessments, higher order questions, and flipped classroom approaches in your teaching.

 ITS is monitoring developments in this space, escalating the AI browser plugin topic with the instructional technology vendors we work with, adding a message to instructors in ICON’s quiz page, and blocking the installation of known plugins on university-managed machines that are located in Instructional Technology Centers and testing centers.